Family-wise Error Rate Control with E-values

 Above, we take $i_0=0$ for notational simplicity.
+This formula corresponds to redistributing $\alpha$ budget from excluded indices to the nearest subsequent included index.

+We start by presenting a suboptimal yet simple algorithm to illustrate how we can apply dynamic programming to simplify the computation of the adjusted e-values $e_i^*=\min_{I\ni i}e_I$, since there is a chronological order between the hypothesis.
 We first prove that the adjusted e-values only depend on subsets with $i$ being the largest element.
-This result extends to the general DAGs (see Theorem \ref{thm:dag-alg} in Section \ref{sec:dag}) and turns out to be a crucial property that enables the efficient dynamic programming. \begin{Lemma} For each $i \in [n]$,
+This result extends to the general DAGs (see Theorem \ref{th:dag-alg} in Section \ref{sec:dag}) and turns out to be a crucial property that enables an efficient dynamic programming approach. \begin{Lemma} For each $i \in [n]$,

 \end{Lemma}